ikn/game-engine/doc/conf.rst

    framerate.
 It's a rolling average, so that each frame, we do::

     average = (1 - FPS_AVERAGE_RATIO) * average + FPS_AVERAGE_RATIO * frame_time

-.. data:: DEBUG
-   :annotation: = False

-   Just a debug flag to establish convention; doesn't get used by anything in the engine.

 Paths
 -----